 This perennial, evergreen subshrub has a variety of uses and it is widely used by many people as tea, to alleviate depression.
 It has a long history of medicinal and culinary use and some people are using it as a means of cleaning teeth and dealing with bad breath.
 Extracts of sage can enhance cognitive performance and it has the similar effect of the caffeine found in tea and coffee.
 It was used by the pioneers as an external poultice to help wounds heal faster.
 Sage essential oil used in a warm bath can help reduce fever.

-Rosemary is a plant with an important role in the history of the Mediterranean people since it was used both as a cooking ingredient and a healing herb.
+This is a plant with an important role in the history of the Mediterranean people.
+It was used both as a cooking ingredient and a healing herb.
 Rosemary can be used as tonic, astringent, diaphoretic and stimulant.
-Rosemary essential oil is used in hair lotions and it is proven to clean the hair and stimulate hair-bulbs to prevent premature baldness.
+In most hair lotion, rosemary essential oil is used and it is proven to clean the hair and stimulate hair-bulbs to prevent premature baldness.
 Taken warm, rosemary tea is a good remedy for removing headache, colic, colds and nervous diseases.
 Rosemary tea was used in French hospital to treat depression and rosemary bushes were burned to disinfect the air.
 It can also be used to repel insects and poisonous animals and it can protect your clothes from moths and other insects.

 Recommended article: Rosemary growing and its benefits